Forget pens on chains and lollipops at the drive-thru — how about access to your paycheck two days early or the ability to avoid an overdraft fee?

-Launched in 2017, Varo’s website boasts "no hidden fees" and "early direct deposit."
+Varo’s website boasts "no hidden fees" and "early payday."
 But the main factor that sets Varo apart is its national bank charter, issued in 2020.

 The charter allows Varo to legally operate as a bank.
 When then-Acting Comptroller of the Currency Brian P. Brooks announced Varo’s charter in a statement, he said the mobile-only bank "represents the evolution of banking.”

 Colin Walsh, Varo’s CEO and co-founder, says Varo is increasingly evolving into a holistic money management system “designed for what our customers need.”
 And who are those customers, exactly?
 Well, Walsh says Varo is popular among everyday Americans — nurses, delivery drivers, gardeners, housekeepers and more.

 The bank charter means Varo is regulated by the government, which he says comes with an element of legitimacy that can give customers peace of mind.
 It also means Varo itself is insured by the FDIC and — a big selling point — can safely call itself a bank.

 “We’re able to give a level of trust and confidence [to] our customers that their money is going to be safe,” he adds.